 Council Assembles World-Class Team to Deliver on Cultural Heart Vision

-We have appointed a team of world-class delivery partners, to make the ambitious £210m Cultural Heart vision a reality.
-This is part of the Huddersfield Blueprint regeneration vision for the town centre.
+We’ve appointed a team of world-class delivery partners to make the ambitious £210m Cultural Heart vision a reality.

 Together, this team will work with the council to transform Huddersfield’s Queensgate area into an inclusive, vibrant hub and ‘Cultural Heart’ of the town.